 And. . . .
-I went to see New Moon tonight.
+I went to see the New Moon movie tonight.
 You couldn’t have expected anything less.
 This will be the nineteenth post I’ve written that references Twilight in one way or another (and that doesn’t count the quarterly or yearly recap reading recap posts).
 I have embraced my Twilight nerd status.
 Ask to see my tattoo some time.

 First off, you all know I am ultra-ultra Team Jacob.
 Last year, when I reread the books, after finishing Eclipse again, I walked around in a fog of despair in Kohl’s because I was just so depressed for Jacob.
 So yeah.
 I came into it with some biases.

 But the movies?
 Make me even more Team Jacob.
 After watching New Moon, I’m pretty certain the producers are too.
 I mean, here we have Jacob marching around for several scenes with no shirt on, and he looks mighty good without a shirt on.
 Then, Edward pulls his shirt off in Italy.
 He’s all pasty and hairy and nothing compared to Jacob’s six-pack.
 It’s like taking candy from a baby; how could you NOT love Jacob more?
 Of the seven girls I went with, three or four of them said they’d totally switched to Jacob’s side (as well they should have).
 I’m not complaining.
 The movie of Eclipse will probably kill me, what with the total heart-breaking rejection of Jacob.

 Also, Edward?
 Lipstick or no lipstick.
 You’ve gotta stick with one or the other; none of this bouncing back and forth between the two.
 It’s ludicrous.
 I can’t take my eyes off your lips.
 And not in a good way.
 More in a “hmm, does he have lipstick on his teeth?” kind of way.
 Maybe not what you’re going for.